太陽工業コラム

 What is the ingenuity to solve the problem?

-I think everyone had a hard time getting from Sendai, where our sales branch is located, to J-Village, because there is only one road, National Route 6.
+I think everyone had a hard time getting from Sendai, where our sales branch is located, to J-Village, because there is only one road, National Highway 6.
 We had to drive through an area that had been closed due to the nuclear power plant accident, so we had to carry a radiation meter in our car and were told not to open the windows even during the summer.

 Oya:

 In order to start construction, an application for confirmation is required.
 There are two ways to apply for confirmation: the general route, which conforms to the public notice, and the special route, which requires obtaining ministerial certification.
 In this case, the scale of the project made it difficult to obtain certification through the general route, but we cleared the requirements for conformance with the public notice by adding anchorage and other innovations.
 It is precisely because we specialize in membranes that we have the know-how to know what to focus on and how to solve problems in order to keep the construction period.
-As a result, the application period was shortened and the subsequent process went smoothly, which is a relief.
-Ingenuity and ingenuity like this is always important in order to safely deliver results while simultaneously carrying out other projects.

 Yamaguchi: